ionic-enterprise/tutorials/docs/portals/tutorials/update-portals-with-live-updates.md

   </TabItem>
 </Tabs>

 Build and run the Jobsync app and navigate to the dashboard view.
-Select the "Contacts" feature from the list, and the synchronized Live Update web artifact will load within the Portal.
+Select the "Contacts" feature from the list, and the seeded Live Update will load within the Portal.

 ## Update a Portal over-the-air

+---

 Web teams can publish new web artifacts that end users can download over-the-air.
 This can be achieved using the Live Updates SDK.